Teen Challenge for Boys in St. Petersburg, Florida

 Teen Challenge’s Gateway Boys Academy Sets the Stage for a New Start and a New Direction for Troubled Boys

 With the structure and order of a military school, wayward teenage boys turn into respectful, confident leaders and responsible citizens.
 The Teen Challenge Gateway Boys Academy accepts boys from all around the nation, including from St. Petersburg, Florida.
-Over 1000 boys from all 50 states and internationally have turned their lives around at Gateway Boys Academy.
+Over 1000 boys from all 50 states and from other countries have turned their lives around at Gateway Boys Academy.

 Even if you are looking near St. Petersburg, Florida for a very disciplined option for your boy, consider that a prolonged separation from the peers and culture he’s being influenced by might be precisely what he needs.

-Teen Challenge Boarding School Students from St. Petersburg, FL Learn a Better Way to Live
+Teen Challenge Boarding School Students from St. Petersburg, Florida Learn a Better Way to Live

 For Boys in St. Petersburg, Florida, Teen Challenge Paves the Way for Total Transformation

-Boys begin in our basic training platoon with the supervision of drill instructors.
+Boys begin with a focus on responsibility and attitude adjustment with the supervision of our caring team of Christian men.
 For the initial months, physical exercise, a packed schedule, attention to cleanliness and chores give them structure and establish order in their lives.
 They figure out how to stop struggling against authority and start to increase in confidence by mastering challenges that are constructive rather than their previously destructive activities.
 Over time, they promote to higher levels, gaining privileges and responsibilities in the process.

-Academic Success for Boys Transferring Credits Back to St. Petersburg, FL
+Academic Success for Boys Transferring Credits Back to St. Petersburg, Florida

 We emphasize spiritual life at all Teen Challenge programs, including Gateway Boys Academy.
-We offer to every cadet a relationship with Jesus Christ and strive to create a Godly atmosphere helpful to Christian growth.
-Students attend group Bible studies, go to chapel twice weekly, and spend time with a counselor for individually assigned Bible studies designed for character growth.
+Our staff model their relationship with Jesus Christ and strive to create a Godly atmosphere helpful to Christian growth.
+Students attend group sessions, go to chapel twice weekly, and spend time with a counselor for individually assigned sessions designed for character growth.